usmanlatif306/Donorbox/README.md

 ## Solution

 This scripts solve all the issues mention above.
 You can get you all compaigns donation record with beautifully represented on charts.
 You can get information about all your donors how much they have paid you.
 You can filter the donations about different date range like weekly, monthly, quarterly, half year or even yearly and much more features related your compaigns on donorbox.
+You can manually payouts from stripe for each compaign and keep record how much you have raised and withdraw for purticular compaign.

 ## How It Works